covid19-thane/faq/README.md

 9.How are Percentage Calculated?
 -
 Active   - (Active/Total)*100

 Recovery - (Recovery/Total)*100

 Deaths   - (Deaths/Total)*100

-Note:- For Recovery% Thane does (Recovery/(Total-Deaths)]*100 So,it may slightly differ .
+Note:- For Recovery % Thane does (Recovery/(Total-Deaths)]*100 So,it may slightly differ ....

 10.The dashboard is showing wrong numbers!
 -
 Well,Chances are low...
 But,still............
 Contact me to fix it, might be a human error! :)

 # Municipal Corporation Sites :-